 These are averages, of course, so the amount you will actually receive varies depending on your age and other factors.

-If your SSDI claim has been denied, you’re not alone.
+If your Social Security disability benefits claim has been denied, you’re not alone.
 Most people’s claims are denied--the SSA rejects more than two-thirds of applicants.

 You can contest the SSA’s denial of your claim through four different levels of appeal.

 If the Appeals Council also denies your application, your last resort is to file a lawsuit in federal district court.
 This is a full-blown lawsuit against the current Social Security administrator, which requires filing a complaint, paying court fees, and presenting your case against government lawyers.
 You will also need to comply with the many court rules or risk having your complaint dismissed.
-Needless to say, hiring an attorney at this stage can be very beneficial as well.
+Needless to say, hiring a Social Security disability attorney at this stage can be very beneficial as well.

-It can take anywhere from three months to over a year to receive your benefits, depending on whether you need to go through the appeals process.
+It can take anywhere from three months to over a year to receive your Social Security disability benefits, depending on whether you need to go through the appeals process.

 Below is the typical timeline for each stage:

 The SSDI application process can be overwhelming, confusing, and lengthy.
-An attorney can help you navigate the process and get you the benefits you’ve earned.
+An SSDI lawyer can help you navigate the process and get you the benefits you’ve earned.